Eggnog Breakfast Casserole

 - sprinkle of cinnamon

 - Spray a small casserole dish with cooking spray.
-I used this CorningWare casserole dish in this recipe.

 - Spread croissants on the bottom of the dish.
 Set aside.